 Before I talk about the film’s Tale Of The Vienna Woods sequence let’s get a few things out of the way.
 First, the film itself is not the greatest movie MGM ever made; in fact far from it.
 It’s a failed attempt at an operetta style story in the form of an extremely fictionalized biography of Johann Strauss (the younger).
-In fact there is nearly nothing in the film that has anything to do with Strauss except the music and even here Dimitri Tiomkin and Oscar Hammerstein II wrote one of the songs in the film being palmed off as a Strauss effort.
+In fact there is nearly nothing in the film that has anything to do with Strauss except the music and even here Dimitri Tiomkin and Oscar Hammerstein II wrote one of the songs being palmed off as a Strauss effort.
 That pretty much says it regarding the historical accuracy of the movie.

-Second Louise Rainer is absolutely wasted in this movie.
+Second Louise Rainer is absolutely wasted in this film.
 Rainer was a very specialized actress.
 Like Garbo, she needed her films tailored to her strengths not her weaknesses.
 This worked in THE GREAT ZIEGFELD, DRAMATIC SCHOOL and even THE GOOD EARTH where her delicate, even fragile screen persona were key to making her characters shine.
 She was cast in THE GREAT WALTZ because, top billed, she was the only real star in a film which is, in truth, a showcase for Miliza Korjus, a brilliant coloratura soprano for whom THE GREAT WALTZ was her first film and especially designed to turn her into a movie star.
 But more on Korjus later.
-As such Reiner’s part as the always faithful, supportive but pretty dreary wife is underwritten, shallow and really needed more of a character actress to pump it up.
-Instead, it pretty much shows all of her weaknesses Rainer had as an actress.
+As such, Reiner’s part as the always faithful, supportive but pretty dreary wife is underwritten, shallow and really needed more of a character actress to pump it up.
+Instead, it pretty much shows all the weaknesses Rainer had as an actress.